Updated April 8, 2020

 Can employers require employees to use accrued leave first?

-Under the FFCRA, employers cannot force an employee to use vacation or other sick leave before they are eligible to use emergency paid sick leave or emergency family and medical leave.
+Under the FFCRA, employers cannot force an employee to use vacation or other sick leave before they are eligible to use emergency paid sick leave or expanded family and medical leave.

 What happens on termination or expiration of the FFCRA?

-Ryan Swanson will continue to monitor this pending legislation.
-Check back on Ryan Swanson’s COVID-19: Alerts & Resources for Businesses page to see the latest updates as the law and responses to COVID-19 continue to evolve.
+Please view Ryan Swanson’s COVID-19: Alerts & Resources for Businesses page to see the latest updates as the law and responses to COVID-19 continue to evolve, and feel free to contact any member of the Employment Rights, Benefits & Labor Group at Ryan Swanson if you have questions.

 This webpage is provided for general informational purposes only and does not constitute legal advice.